Kanda hano urebe videwo ifite ubusobanuro mu Kinyarwanda.

 CLEAN START

-Hygiene-related illnesses remain a major challenge in Rwanda.
+Hygiene-related illnesses remain a major health challenge in Rwanda.
 Simple practices like handwashing can prevent many of these illnesses, when the right knowledge and resources are in place.

 Through our partners, we also provide soap for kids to use at home.
 By weaving hygiene education into our programme, we support the conditions for building routines that protect children’s health and the health of their communities.